Allegri delighted with Juventus response

 "With the height in the side, we had more joy from balls forward and crosses.
 We've got players that are better at attacking the far post, rather than the near post, and that was something we did well.
 Earlier in the season we were hitting our crosses low."

-Juve (34) are clear at the top of the table, with Napoli (28) and Inter (25) struggling to keep pace.
+Juve (34) is clear at the top of the table, with Napoli (28) and Inter (25) struggling to keep pace.